kubernetes-sigs/apiserver-builder-alpha/docs/concepts/aggregation.md

 ```

 This provides us with a list of resources.  `name` and `singularName`
-provide queues as to the plural and singluar resource names, while
+provide cues as to the plural and singular resource names, while
 `shortNames` provides a list of abbreviations.
 Together, these form the
 names that `kubectl` will accept when operating on this resource.